CAMeL-Lab/samer-arabic-readability/readme.md

 # Strategies for Arabic Readability Modelling

-This repository containes code and experiments to reproduce the results in our paper Strategies for Arabic Readability Modelling.
+This repository contains code and experiments to reproduce the results in our paper Strategies for Arabic Readability Modelling.

 ### Requirements